We pride ourselves in delivering an excellent,

 We encourage you to wear comfortable clothing as you will be getting into a wide array of poses and positions in your Pilates classes.

 Bookings are essential for all of the Bespoke Classes.
 Our numbers in our classes are limited so booking ensures that you have a spot available.
-You can book classes on our online booking platform or you can email or call the clinic to confirm your spot.
-Due to the high demand for our classes, we ask for you to please cancel your booking at your earliest convenience if you are unable to attend a class that you have booked for.
+You can book classes on our online booking platform or alternatively you can email or call the clinic.
+Due to the high demand for our classes, we require a minimum cancellation notice of four hours prior to the class commencing.

-All of our Bespoke classes will start on the dot of their start time.
-We recommend arrive to your class 5-10 minutes prior to the start time.
+All of our Bespoke classes run to time.
+We recommend arrive to your class 5-10 minutes prior to your class commencing.
 This will provide you with ample time to get changed at our onsite changing facilities and get yourself set up and ready for the class.
 Arriving early also give you the opportunity to meet our instructors and discuss any ailments you have with them to ensure they provide adequate progressions and regressions based on your needs.
 If you are seeing one of our Bespoke Therapists, with your consent, they can also let the instructor know of any limitations you may have on your behalf.

 Yes private classes and corporate packages are available on request.
 These classes can be run both onsite at the Bespoke Head Quarters or off site as required.
 Please contact the Bespoke Admin team if you require any further information on our Bespoke private sessions.